ishdpk/Notes/README.md

 # Notes
- This is a python app that lets you create an account and add notes which can be deleted when necessary.
+ This is a python web app that lets you create an account and add notes which can be deleted when necessary.